erikespana/cascade-server-web-services/my-php-cascade-ws-ns-examples/bulk-change-custom/README.md

-# Custom Bulk Change Tool
+# Custom Bulk Change Tools

 Each of these web services scripts assigns a new content type and updates metadata and data definition fields for a group of pages.